-The group of houses of which these form a part also contains four seven-room and two eight-room houses, all The Forest Hills Gardens Homes Co. has sold five of contains four seven-room and two eight-room houses, all of which are rapidly approaching completion.
-The planting and seeding of the front gardens of these houses has now been done, and many residents of these nouses has now been done, and many residents of the Gardens who have strolled along Whitson Street have expressed their delight at the external appearance of this group.
-The many excellent features which have been incorporated in these houses and the substantial construction have called forth much favorable comment.
-Each house has its own beated garage.
+The group of houses of which these form a part also contains four seven-room and two eight-room houses, all of which are rapidly approaching completion.
+The planting and seeding of the front gardens of these houses has now been done, and many residents of the Gardens who have strolled along Whitson Street have expressed their delight at the external appearance of this group. many excellent features which have been incorporated in these houses and the substantial construction have called forth much favorable comment.
+Each house has its own heated garage.

-The Forest Hills Gardens Homes Co. has started the onstruction of twelve houses on the south side of Whitson Street, duplicating the group just finished on the north side.
-Within a short time the company expects to pave Whitson Street along this block.
+The Forest Hills Gardens Homes Co. has started the construction of twelve houses on the south side of Whitson Street, duplicating the group just finished on the north Within a short time the company expects to pave Whitson Street along this block.